Information for Owners

 There are a very small number of insurance providers who will require authorisation to be given by them prior to your horse having an MRI.
 Although this is not common, it is paramount you check with them first to avoid any issues!

 Our team of experienced vets always work to the highest standards to ensure the safety and wellbeing of your horse.
-Scans can be arranged via a Pool House Equine Clinic Vet or referral by your own vet.
+Scans can be arranged via a Pool House Equine Hospital Vet or referral by your own vet.

 Have some questions?